Mishi93/Data-Science-with-R/README.md

 Install R (latest version) → Download R

-Install RStudio (IDE for R) → Download RStudio
+Install RStudio (IDE for R) → Download RStudio or Install VSCode and download R extension.

 Open the project in RStudio.